araujomartin/angular-mfe-poc/README.md

 - For native federation, both shell and remote should use compatible Angular versions.
 - For different versions or frameworks, use web components for integration.

-For Angular versions 16 and above, you can import the web component using Native Federation.
-For older Angular versions, you need to use Module Federation.

 ## Example Remote Repositories